 Advancements and Applications of Artificial Neural Networks in Structural Engineering A Comprehensive Review

-• Belete Molla Berihun Debre Tabor University
+• Belete Molla Berihun Faculty Technology, Department of Civil Engineering, Debre Tabor University, Ethiopia

 Keywords: Artificial Neural Networks (ANNs), Civil Engineering, Deep Feedforward Neu-ral Network (FFNN), Nonlinear Finite Element (NLFE), Load Capacity Predic-tion, Structural Analysis, Crack Detection, Hybrid Methodology, Machine Learn-ing, Ethiopia, Infrastructure Development.